demonyze/infernote/README.md

 # 🔥 Infernote

-Generate chords data from different rources in a custom JSON file.
+Generate chords data from different resources in a custom JSON file.

 ⚠️ Still heavily work in progress.